EVENTS FOR A PLACE OF OUR OWN

 Wednesday, Aug.
 21Chicago, Women & Children First, 7 p.m.

-BOOKS I READ IN Q1 OF 2024
+BOOKS I READ IN 2024 (AS OF OCT.
+25)

 1. The Craft of Literary Biography, ed.
 Jeffrey Meyers